-Learning Communities are what a university education is all about – students and faculty from many different backgrounds come together to explore big ideas and a wide range of perspectives on the world.
+Learning communities are what a university education is all about—students and faculty from many different backgrounds come together to explore big ideas and a wide range of perspectives on the world.
 Through this experience, students grow personally as they advance intellectually, and make lifelong friendships.

-Arts and Science Learning Communities have three main goals:
+Arts and Science learning communities have three main goals:

-- First-year Learning Experience (FLEX)
+- First Year Learning Experience (FLEX)

-- University Transition Program (UTRAN)
+- University of Saskatchewan Transition Entrance Program - USTEP

 - For more information, or to register, contact email@example.com.

 96% of FLEX students would recommend FLEX Learning Communities to a sibling or friend.

 FLEX class listing

 FLEX Learning Communities sign-up opens, May 1, 2023 at Noon.

 Go to our website — FLEX Class listing — and choose one of our FLEX LC’s.
 All registration is done through the website (click on the name of the LC to expand it; there will be a link to register at the bottom of the box).
 Once you register for an LC, it is that same as registering for courses through PAWS: you are responsible for paying for and attending each class, or dropping the courses if you do not plan to attend.

 You can drop LC courses through PAWS just like any other course after after the first year registration window in June (students should be aware of drop deadlines throughout the term).
 If you do not take all the courses attached to an LC, you will not get the full benefit.
 Students who drop LC courses or the LC hour before the start of the term may be asked to withdraw from all their LC classes to make room for other students who wish to enroll in that LC.